How to choose the right ground anchor for your

 Selecting the appropriate ground anchor is crucial for the stability and success of your civil construction project.
 With various types of ground anchors available, understanding their applications, installation methods, and advantages will help you make an informed decision.
 This guide will walk you through the different types of ground anchors we offer and their best use cases.

 When a building site needs to be excavated and requires the need for securing the slope or hillside, you may be in need of Ground Anchors, which are often referred to as Soil Screws or Soil Nails.
 There are different variations of ground anchors that can be installed to hold the earth in place so you can safely complete your project.
-Let’s look at the different ground anchor types that Intech Anchoring offers to this specialty construction market.
+Let’s look at the different ground anchor types that Intech Anchoring Systems offers to this specialty construction market.
 Then you can determine which anchor type meets your project’s earth anchoring requirements.

 Soil nails are horizontal elements installed through the excavated cut in a slope or excavation.
 Soil nailing is the process of components that work as a system to hold soil structures in place, acting as a form of earth retention.